alexandreeberhardt/Arduino-Jukebox/README.md

 - Upgrade connectivity to use a Wi-Fi component.
 - Use a Raspberry Pi to run the project locally.
 - Add LED controls to change the lighting according to the music.

-You will need spotify client id and secret, that you can get at https://developer.spotify.com/dashboard